discordjs/guide/guide/interactions/registering-slash-commands.md

 └── package.json
 ```

-To register Slash Commands to Discord, we make an HTTP PUT request to a specific endpoint.
+To register slash commands to Discord, we make an HTTP PUT request to a specific endpoint.
 Thankfully, discord.js has developed separate modules to help us do this more easily.
 You'll need to install [`@discordjs/builders`](https://github.com/discordjs/builders), [`@discordjs/rest`](https://github.com/discordjs/discord.js-modules/blob/main/packages/rest/), and [`discord-api-types`](https://github.com/discordjs/discord-api-types/).

 ```sh:no-line-numbers
 npm install @discordjs/builders @discordjs/rest discord-api-types
 ```

-- The `@discordjs/builders` module is used for building the structure of a Slash Command
+- The `@discordjs/builders` module is used for building the structure of a slash command
 - The `@discordjs/rest` module is used for making HTTP PUT request
-- The `discord-api-types` module gives us the endpoint (route) for registering Slash Commands
+- The `discord-api-types` module gives us the endpoint (route) for registering slash commands

-Let's suppose we want to register these 3 Slash Commands for our bot: `/ping`, `/server`, and `/user`.
+Let's suppose we want to register these 3 slash commands for our bot: `/ping`, `/server`, and `/user`.

 ![](../creating-your-bot/images/commandpicker.png)